stevenroose/gonfig/README.md

   - slices of the above mentioned types
 - config file location can be provided as environment variable or command line flag
+- most functionality enabled by default, but can be selectively disabled

 Usage